-In 1908, the “father of air conditioning,” G. B. Wilson defined cooling as being able to:
+In 1908, the “father of air conditioning service,” G. B. Wilson defined cooling as being able to:

 - Maintaining suitable moisture in all parts of a structure.